mlcommons/dynabench/frontends/docs/docs/dynalab/upload_a_model.md

 ## Step 2: Navigate the Repository

 Explore the project repository, and you'll encounter a folder named `app`.
 Inside, discover three key folders: `api`, `domain`, and `resources`.
 The `api` holds logic you won't need to touch, while `resources` is your designated space for storing model components.
 Dive into the `domain` folder, specifically locating the `model.py` file.

+## Step 2.1: Pre-trained Model Consideration

+If you're utilizing a pre-trained model from a hub like Hugging Face, it's advisable to download the model beforehand and integrate it directly into your codebase.
+This approach helps mitigate potential download errors during evaluation, ensuring smoother execution.

 ## Step 3: Customize Evaluation Functions